 7. Akron Art Museum Family Activities

 Who says high art has to be for adults?
 The Akron Art Museum offers a variety of family and kid friendly programming that encourages people of all ages to nurture their creativity, learn about art, and spend time together as a family.
-There will be a family day July 10, which will consist of a Kids Maker Fair in the Garden, and an outdoor movie night in September.
-The museum also has an Open Studio in its lobby, which offers sensory activities for babies, messy art materials for school-age kids, and art opportunities for adults.
+The museum regularly hosts Family Day events where kids of all ages can experience art.
+It also has Open Studio in its lobby, which offers sensory activities for babies, messy art materials for school-age kids, and art opportunities for adults.
 Aside from these predominantly kid-specific activities, admission to the museum is always free to visitors under the age of 18.
 Learn more about the art museum’s family programming on their website.

 Above: Robots at Clayton Bailey's World of Wonders (Photo: Joe Levack)